 When you see that a library question is leaked, we recommend that you do not immediately remove the leaked question - especially if/when there are tests currently in progress - but instead follow change management best practices.

 Here are some things you can do when you encounter a leaked question:

 - If you find a leaked question in the library or at the time of test creation, we recommend you 'Hide Leaked Questions' and use unleaked questions in tests.

 - If an existing test has a question that is marked as leaked, you could:

 - Remove the said question from the test and swap it with a similar unleaked question if the test is not in progress at the time of this change.
 If the question is in your library, you can archive it.

 - If the test is in progress, you can use your discretion to monitor the plagiarism checker for said question more efficiently.
 Read about plagiarism detection here.
 You can also reach out to us at email@example.com for troubleshooting.

 - If you find that a completed test had a leaked question, you can choose to disregard the question while tabulating scores from the candidate attempts.

-Note: The tool highlights whether or not a question is leaked, and checks for leaked content approximately once every month.
-The results are almost perfectly accurate, and we employ due diligence while dealing with 'leaked' content, as described above.
+Note: The tool highlights whether or not a question is leaked and checks for leaked content approximately once every month.
+As described above, the results are almost perfectly accurate, and we employ due diligence while dealing with 'leaked' content.
 We advise you to do the same based on the nature of the question(s).